Nevenall/sufficient-reason/System/Magick.md

   You can burn your highest die even if it's currently in a reality dice pool.
 This doesn't affect reality's total or anything.
 The complication will come after the feat is resolved.

-#### Paradox Complications

-  These range from the inconvenient, such as instantly withering plants, to very intense such as being unable to answer a question with anything but full and complete honesty.
-Or continuously vomiting slime.

-  Paradox complications can be cruel, typical, ironic or just eerie.
-It sometimes seem to relate to the mage involved, but not always.

-### Backlash

-  If a mage fails a feat, add the feat's effect dice to the mage's paradox and then reality may trigger a backlash which consumes all of a mage's paradox at once.

-  Backlash is a direct attempt by reality to protect itself by isolating the mage.

-  Reality rolls all of the Mage's paradox dice and it's current locality trait, (some assets or scene distinctions may also apply) and determines two dice for a total ?and an effect die?

-  The Mage rolls their Mind, Arete, and Prime to resist.
-Some other traits can help, especially the familiar background.

 ## Magickal Actions